-For those receiving elderly care with a live-in care package, an occasional excursion or holiday can provide much-needed mental stimulation and a chance to spend quality time with friends and family.
-If you’re visiting Ashbourne and the county of Derbyshire with your elderly parents, you’ll find plenty to entertain you.
+If you’re visiting Ashbourne and the county of Derbyshire with your older loved-ones, you’ll find plenty to entertain you.
 Here are five great things to do in Ashbourne.

 St Oswald’s Church